jwodder/pyrepo/README.rst

 -p NAME, --project-name NAME
-                        Set the name of the project as it will be known on PyPI; defaults to the import name
+                        Set the name of the project as it will be known on PyPI; defaults to the import name.

+                        This can be set to a Jinja2 template defined in terms of the variable ``import_name``.

 -P SPEC, --python-requires SPEC
                         Set the project's ``python_requires`` value.  ``SPEC``